cockroachdb/docs/src/current/cockroachcloud/frequently-asked-questions.md

 ### Who is responsible for backup?

 Cockroach Labs runs full backups daily and incremental backups hourly for every {{ site.data.products.dedicated }} cluster.
 Full backups are retained for 30 days and incremental backups for 7 days.
 Only {{ site.data.products.dedicated }} cluster backups are available to users at this time.

+Once a cluster is deleted, full backups are retained for 30 days and incremental backups for 7 days.
+If a user deletes the organization they will lose access to all of the backups that were taken from that cluster.
 See the [Use Managed-Service Backups](use-managed-service-backups.html?filters=dedicated#ways-to-restore-data) page for ways to restore data from your cluster's automatic backups in the Console.

 {{site.data.alerts.callout_info}}
 During [limited access](/docs/{{site.versions["stable"]}}/cockroachdb-feature-availability.html), managed backups are not available for {{ site.data.products.dedicated }} clusters on Azure.
 Customers can [take and restore from their own backups on Azure storage](take-and-restore-customer-owned-backups.html).
 Refer to [{{ site.data.products.dedicated }} on Azure](cockroachdb-dedicated-on-azure.html).